lizmat/articles/5to6-sigils.md

 > Perl 6, if you reference **$foo**, the compiler will look up **"$foo"**
 > and directly use the information associated with that key.

-Please do not confuse the * used in Perl 6 to indicate slurpiness of parameters, with the typeglob sigil.
+Please do **not** confuse the * used to indicate slurpiness of parameters in Perl 6 with the typeglob sigil of Perl 5: they have nothing to do with each other.

 Sigilless variables
 ===================